aws-samples/amazon-chime-sdk-click-to-call/README.md

 ## Updates

-The demo has been updated to support global regions that Amazon Chime Voice Connector and Amazon Chime PSTN Audio supports.
+The demo has been updated to support deployment to global regions that Amazon Chime Voice Connector and SIP media applications support.
+With this, Voice Connector is required since PSTN is currently supported in US East and US West.
 Check the most updated region support from [here](https://docs.aws.amazon.com/chime-sdk/latest/dg/sdk-available-regions.html).

 Several pieces of this have been updated to use a new technique of connecting the WebRTC client to the telephony client.
 These changes are primarily in the `callControl.js` and `smaHandler.ts` files.